ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 #### sPC‑SAFT

-We do already provide one of the PC‑SAFT variants, namely the simplified PC‑SAFT equation (developed by Von Solms et al. (2003)).
+Known as the simplified PC‑SAFT equation (developed by Von Solms et al. (2003)).
 Here, the only modifications are to the hard-chain and association terms where, instead of using the generalised expressions for the hard-sphere term and hard-sphere pair distribution function, by averaging the hard-sphere diameter (effectively treating mixtures as being made up of identically sized segments), the pure component versions of these properties are used instead.
 The benefit of this is that pure component parameters determined for PC‑SAFT can still be used here, and only the unlike parameters need to be modified.